PsychoTurkey/frans-rpg/README.md

 - I don't recall ever seeing one of the last words of items adjectives and names.
 The algorithm should be checked and tested.
 - Have a toggleable pvp setting
 - Make it comply to PEP8 standards
+- Reference player case insensitive
+- Deposit() return message should have a capital D